logo

 Stinging Sensation: Applying skincare products, especially those that are water-based, may lead to a stinging sensation on over-exfoliated skin.
 This is due to the products interacting with the sensitized layers of skin.

-What To Do If You Over-Exfoliate?
+What to Do If You Over-Exfoliate?

 Elevating the Shopping Game